cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

 ### MgS

 Now we are going to perform the same calculation, but for the MgS system.
-In order to do so, let's make some changes to the input file ''MgO_opt.inp''.
-You can either download the input file above again, and change its name no ''MgS_opt.inp'', or type in your terminal:
+In order to do so, let's make some changes to the input file `MgO_opt.inp`.
+You can either download the input file above again, and change its name no `MgS_opt.inp`, or type in your terminal:

 ```
 cp MgO_opt.inp MgS_opt.inp
 ```

-This will create a copy of the previous input file with the name ''MgS_opt.inp''.
+This will create a copy of the previous input file with the name `MgS_opt.inp`.
 Move the new file to the optimization folder of the MgS work directory.
 Now we need to make some modifications to the input in order to perform the calculation for the MgS system.
-Let's start with the project name: change it to ''MgS''.
+Let's start with the project name: change it to `MgS`.

-Now, in the ''&COORD'' subsection, we are going to give the initial atomic coordinates as multiples of the lattice vectors.
+Now, in the `&COORD` subsection, we are going to give the initial atomic coordinates as multiples of the lattice vectors.
 In order to do it, delete the two lines with the coordinates of the previous system, and add the following:

 ```